pranjalpokharel7/pranjalpokharel7.github.io/content/posts/june-playlist-2021.md

 This has definitely been one of those songs that I absolutely couldn't bear to listen to before but now I have to listen to it once a day.
 I guess this is what it means about your music taste getting refined with time.
 Regardless, this is easily the best Eve song for me right now, both lyrics and music-wise, and the song that solidified Eve as one of my best Japanese Music artists.
 Sometimes this song feels too relatable to my daily life, but that's a topic for another day.

 #### 10) [Bad Apple - Nomico](https://www.youtube.com/watch?v=FtutLA63Cp8)
-It took me some time to figure out the true meaning behind this song (sike).
+It took me some time to figure out the true meaning behind this song (sike!).
 That doesn't stop me from vibing to it.
-From ASCII animations to Graphing Calculators, everybody wants a piece of that bizare bad apple, and my ears just can't get enough.
+From ASCII animations to Graphing Calculators, everybody wants a piece of that bizarre bad apple, and my ears just can't get enough.